benc-uk/azure-functions/README.md

 * Output binary Blobs using Streams
 * Drawing and graphics

-### exampleApi_Get & exampleApi_Delete
+### demoApi_Get & exampleApi_Delete
 These functions are used with the Function Proxies feature to create a serverless REST API.
-The proxy is set up to route HTTP requests to `/apidemo/{id}` to the backend functions `exampleApi_Get` & `exampleApi_Delete` the HTTP method used (e.g. `GET` or `DELETE`) determines which function is invoked, using the `{request.method}` parameter.
+The proxy is set up to route HTTP requests to `/demoapi/{id}` to the backend functions `demoApi_Get` & `demoApi_Delete` the HTTP method used (e.g. `GET` or `DELETE`) determines which function is invoked, using the `{request.method}` parameter.
-The functions are written in Node.js and effectively do nothing but return a JSON response.
+The functions are written in Node.js and effectively do nothing but return a JSON response to appear like a real REST API.
 See [`proxies.json`](proxies.json) for more information.
 Note.
 You will need to change the code in the proxy URL to match your Function App `_master` secret host key value
 * Use of Node.js with Functions
 * Use of Function Proxies